 Oct 22, 2019 · 3 min read

-Winter is coming even though Game of Thrones is over, which means we only have one thing to get us through this year’s brutal chill: our skincare routines.
-Windburn, chapped lips, and extremely dry hands are all common winter skin problems.
-But don’t worry — practicing these 3 steps as part of your winter skincare routine can keep you protected.
+It’s winter, and we only have one thing to get us through this year’s brutal chill: our skincare routines.
+Windburn, chapped lips, and dry hands are all common winter skin problems.
+But don’t worry — practicing these 3 steps as part of your winter skincare routine can help keep you protected.

 Gel moisturizers are great in the summer months, but when it gets cold and dry out, you might need to call for backup.
 Luckily, a rich moisturizer can help keep your face plump and baby-soft (and they’re fun to use all year round).
 If the atmosphere is interfering with your skin’s hydration, using a heavier emollient cream like a rich moisturizer with ingredients like hyaluronic acid and squalane helps to rebuild your skin’s natural moisture barrier.
 You can also supplement your current moisturizer with a few drops of non-comedogenic oils.